 }

 Let \(X\) be a set of vertices in the first partition of a bipartite graph.
-The set \(X\) has a perfect matching in the graph if and only if for every subset of \(X\), say \(S\), and the set of their neighbors outside \(X\) in the graph, denoted \(T\), we have \(|S| \leq |T|\).
+The set \(X\) has a perfect matching in the graph if and only if for every subset \(S\) of \(X\) and their neighbors outside \(X\) in the graph, named \(T\), we have \(|S| \leq |T|\).

 According to Hall's theorem, it can be proven that a k-regular bipartite graph has a perfect matching.
-To prove this, it suffices to show that Hall's condition holds for it.
+To prove this, it suffices to show that Hall's condition holds for it;

-Consider a set of vertices \(S\) from the first partition of the graph and let \(T\) be their neighbors in the second partition.
+Consider a set of vertices from the first partition of the graph, say \(S\), and call their neighbors in the second partition \(T\).
 We prove that \(|S| \leq |T|\).
-We know the total number of edges between the two partitions is \(x = |S| \times k\).
-From this relation, we can conclude \(|T| \geq (x \div k) = |S|\).
+We know that the sum of edges between the two partitions is \(x = |S| \times k\).
+From this relationship, we can deduce that \(|T| \geq (x \div k) = |S|\).

 Consider the process of checking Hall's condition in graph \(G^{\prime}\).
-For every subset \(S\) from the first partition of \(G^{\prime}\) and its neighbor set \(T\), we verify that \(|S| \leq |T|\).
-Note that if some copies of \(u\) are included in \(S\) but not all, we can add all copies to \(S\) without changing \(T\) - this only increases \(S\).
-Therefore, we only need to check subsets \(S\) where either all copies of each \(u\) are included or none are.
+For every subset \(S\) from the first partition of graph \(G ^ {\prime}\) and its set of neighbors \(T\), we check if \(|S| \leq |T|\) holds.
+Now, it can be noted that for any vertex \(u\), if some copies of \(u\) are included in \(S\) but not all of them, we can add all copies to set \(S\).
+In this case, \(T\) will not change, and only \(S\) will increase.
+Therefore, we only need to check subsets \(S\) where for each \(u\), either all copies of \(u\) are included, or none are.

-Where \(S\) is any subset of vertices in the first partition of the graph, and \(T\) is the union of neighbors of \(S\).
+where \(S\) is any subset of vertices from the first partition of the graph, and \(T\) is the union of neighbors of \(S\).